Moving Target APT Instructions

 Evaluate the schedulability of observations

-APT has tools to visualize and check the schedulability of your observations (to visualize dithers, read the Tutorial on Visualizing Dithers of a Solar System Observation in APT).
+APT has tools to visualize and check the schedulability of your observations (to visualize dithers, read Tutorial on Visualizing Solar System Observations in APT).
 You can also check for duplications and estimate the total time needed to execute your proposal.

 References